bensk/AP-CSP/_posts/Unit2/2016-11-14-📇-ip-addresses.md

 category: "Unit 2 – The internet"
 ---

+## 🎯 Learning Targets
+`AP` I can explain the abstractions in the Internet and how the Internet functions.
+`AP` I can explain characteristics of the Internet and the systems built on it.
+I can develop and explain the need for a protocol with origin, destination, and message content.
+I can explain the difference between IPv4 and IPv6 with regard to bits and available addresses.

 So far, we have communicated messages between two people.
 Our "internet" looks like this:

 <iframe src="{{ site.baseurl }}/Code_Examples/BinaryCommunication" width="100%" height="400px" style="border:0px"></iframe>